 |Record January monthly mean (set in 2020)||33 inches lower|

 What is the outlook for future water levels?

-Water levels on Lake Michigan have decreased by about 5 inches from December to January.
-The USACE is projecting that water levels will decrease by another 1-2 inches by the end of January 2022 (see the water level forecast issued for January 2022 below).
-A decrease in water levels generally occurs throughout the fall and winter as precipitation decreases and evaporation increases due to cooler air temperatures and increased wind speeds.
+Water levels on Lake Michigan continued their seasonal decline from December to January with approximately 2 inches of change.
+The USACE is projecting that water levels continue their seasonal decline and drop another inch by February (see the water level forecast issued for January 2023 below).
+The dropping water levels are a seasonal occurrence in the fall due to increased evaporation.
+In the spring, evaporation decreases due to the increasing air temperatures while the water is cool causing water levels to peak around mid-summer.
 In an average year, water levels vary seasonally by about one foot from a peak in summer to a low in winter, though every year is different.
-You can read more about this as well as other myths on water level fluctuations on this blog.
+You can read more about this as well as other myths about water level fluctuations in this blog.

 What is behind Great Lakes water level fluctuations?